-When examining 2014 impacts, those same conditions are nowhere near conditions characterized in the Biological Opinion DOR-like scenario.
-As such, we are confident the incidental take numbers summarized in Table 14 continue to justify the data sets used and methodologies employed in 2014 relative to performing an incidental take assessment within the context of the Biological Opinion.
+Conditions experienced during 2015 were much improved over both previous years for this take assessment.
+The primary cause for this improvement was increased total system discharge which resulted in inundated surface habitat with flowing water throughout each system.
+When examining 2015 impacts, conditions are similar to "average" conditions characterized in the Biological Opinion.
+As such, we are confident the incidental take numbers summarized in Table 12 continue to justify the data sets used and methodologies employed in 2015 relative to performing an incidental take assessment within the context of the Biological Opinion.
 It is understood that adjustments to data sets and/or methodologies may be employed based on feedback from the USFWS, HCP Science Committee, HCP participants, or others as deemed appropriate by the EARIP.